vxf/vxf.github.io/index.md

   </li>
 {% endif %}

-Since young I always had a profound interest in sciences and arts.
-I started to do my first programming by researching all I could on the nearby library about digital systems, computers and operating systems.
-I wrote my first programs on a ZX Spectrum and 386 MS-DOS computers that I was alowed into.
-My first programming languages were BASIC and x86 assembler.

-During my secondary education I wanted to build a huge relection telescope with science funding, my teachers thought it would be impossible so they convinced me to apply the money in science projects for school.
-It was great to see all the class involved in scientific divulgation events.

-Later I followed my studies in Arts to later apply in Architecture.
-I turned to Computer Science instead but I still like the architecture subject.
+I'm a passionate coder with a curious mind always looking for a new challenge.
+Currently finishing a BSc in Computer Science seeking a career in computer engineering fields.

-I have a curious mind and I'm always learning new things, this way I managed to learn a lot of programming languages during my life:
+I managed to learn a lot of programming languages along the way:
 - Assemblers z80, 68k, x86, ARM
 - C
 - C++